 Resource redundancy is the general theme in high-availability infrastructure solutions.
 For enterprises that have a less stringent SLA, single-instance Azure virtual machines with premium disks provide an uptime SLA.
 When you deploy redundant resources in an availability set or across Availability Zones, the service availability is elevated.

 In this distributed installation of the SAP application, the base installation is replicated to achieve high availability.
 For each layer of the architecture, the high availability design varies.

-High availability of the Central Services is implemented with Windows Server Failover Cluster.
-When deployed on Azure, the cluster storage for the failover cluster can be configured using two approaches: either a clustered shared volume or a file share.
+High availability of the Central Services is implemented with WSFC.
+When the cluster storage for the failover cluster is deployed on Azure, you can configure it in two ways: as a clustered shared disk or as a clustered file share.

-High availability for the SAP application servers is achieved by load balancing traffic within a pool of application servers.
-See SAP certifications and configurations running on Microsoft Azure.
+High availability for the SAP application servers is achieved by load-balancing traffic within a pool of application servers.

-This reference architecture assumes the source database is running on AnyDB—that is, a DBMS such as SQL Server, SAP ASE, IBM DB2, or Oracle.
+For this reference architecture, we've assumed the source database is running on AnyDB.
+That is, a DBMS like SQL Server, SAP ASE, IBM Db2, or Oracle.
 The database tier's native replication feature provides either manual or automatic failover between replicated nodes.

 For implementation details about specific database systems, see Azure Virtual Machines DBMS deployment for SAP NetWeaver.

 Availability Zones are a logical construct designed to improve workload availability and protect application services and virtual machines against datacenter outages.
 Virtual machines in a single zone are treated as if they were in a single update or fault domain.
 When you select zonal deployment, virtual machines in the same zone are distributed to fault and upgrade domains on a best-effort basis.